Book now, before it's too late....

 Joe Stock is a professional Mountain Guide.
 He is certified, licensed, permitted and insured.
-The rates charged go toward a modest living for Joe, land use permits, liability insurance, workman's compensation, credit card fees, gear and an incident management staff for Alaska trips.
+The rates charged go toward a modest living for Joe, land use permits, liability insurance, workman's compensation, credit card fees, gear and an incident management team for Alaska trips.
 If you find the service exceptional, gratuities are appreciated, but please feel no pressure.
 You may find a less expensive guide, but the product will reflect the rate.

 A deposit of $1,000 (or payment in full if the trip price is less than $1,000) per person is required to reserve a trip.
 The remaining balance is due 60 days prior to the start of the trip.
 Reservations made within 60 days of the trip starting date require payment in full.
 If the participant cancels a reservation earlier than 60 days prior to the starting date, the deposit will be refunded, minus a $100 administration fee.
 If the participant cancels within 59-31 days of the starting date, 50% of the trip balance will be refunded.
 If cancellation is made within 30-0 days of the trip starting date, there will be no refund of any costs.
 Stock Alpine recommends cancellation insurance available through Travel Guard.